 North East Carolina Prep opened in August 2012 as the newest public charter school in Eastern North Carolina.
 Charter schools are authorized public schools open to all students, regardless of where they live.
 They are designed “to provide opportunities for teachers, parents, pupils, and community members to establish and maintain schools that operate independently of existing schools.”
 Charter schools are tuition-free, but students must apply to attend.
 Enrollment is limited and admission is determined by a lottery system.

 Initially housed in temporary facilities provided by St. Stephen’s Missionary Baptist Church, NECP acquired and renovated the former Mary Frances Center on Howard Avenue as its permanent home.
 During the first year, the school served 400 students in kindergarten through grade 8.
-When classes resumed on August 5, the school had enrolled more than 900 students by adding 500 students and expanding the grade configuration to include grade 9.
+The school has continued to add students and a grade to the high school each year.

 Upon completion of a 3-year construction plan, this innovative school will add a high school building and have the capacity to accommodate 2,200 public school K-12 students.
 By adding a grade to the high school each year, the first senior class will graduate in 2017.
 As the student body increased, so has the number of faculty and staff needed to deliver the high quality instructional program in small class sizes of approximately 20 students each.
 NECP employs about 100 teachers and support personnel.
 The diverse corps of veteran and new faculty includes local teachers, but also, many from states and 4 foreign countries.